 The following year in 1995, a USAID report came out:

-Aristide first term as President ended and, the constitution of Haiti which does not allow anyone to serve two consecutive mandates, barred him from being a candidate in the next Presidential election.
+Aristide first term as President ended and, the constitution of Haiti which does not allow two consecutive mandates, barred him from being a candidate in the next Presidential election.
 René Garcia Préval, who served as Aristide's Prime minister won the election, with an astonishing 80% of the votes.
 International agencies that oversaw the election, admitted that there was no evidence of fraud.

 In November 2000, Jean Bertrand Aristide succeeded René Garcia Préval, as the next President of Haiti, winning the election by a landslide.
 He got elected under his newly formed party. " Fanmi Lavalas" (The Avalanche Family).

 The French viewed Aristide demand's as a farce.
 French officials were insulted and angered, when the point was pressed in diplomatic and legal circles that actually viewed a legal merit in Haiti's demand.
 Despite growing call from many in the international community for Aristide to drop the demand, a resilient Aristide kept the pressure.
 In Haiti, dozens of add were running in the media, and "$21 billion" along the word "restitution" was seen all over the place in Haiti.
-On January first, during a speech for the Celebration of Haiti 200 years Independence, Aristide announced that he would replace a 21-gun salute with a list of 21 things he had done in spite of the embargo, and 21 things that he would do after the restitution was made.
+On January 1st, 2004, during a speech for the Celebration of Haiti 200 years Independence, Aristide announced that he would replace a 21-gun salute with a list of 21 things he had done in spite of the embargo, and 21 things that he would do after the restitution was made.